Auto Sector Rallies as GST 2.0 Slashes Taxes, Trade Minister Addresses FTA Talks

 Overview

-GST 2.0 reforms introduced significant tax cuts across various vehicle categories in India, leading to reduced prices and improved demand visibility.
+The GST 2.0 reforms have introduced significant tax cuts across various vehicle categories in India, leading to reduced prices and improved demand visibility.
+Automakers like Tata Motors, Mahindra & Mahindra, and Hyundai are passing on benefits to customers through price reductions.
 The Nifty Auto index surged 12% in response.
-Automakers like Tata Motors, Mahindra & Mahindra, and Hyundai announced price reductions to pass benefits to customers.
-Three-wheelers saw GST reduced to 18%, while premium two-wheelers (above 350cc) faced increased taxes to 40%.
-The reforms triggered positive stock market responses, with auto stocks reaching new highs.
-Electric vehicles remained unaffected, maintaining a 5% tax rate.
+Three-wheelers see GST reduced to 18%, while premium two-wheelers face increased taxes.
+Electric vehicles remain unaffected with 5% tax rates.
+India's Trade Minister indicated that automotive suppliers are not seeking protection in free trade agreement negotiations, suggesting confidence in the industry's global competitiveness.

 19041881